-Back at the lodge itself, the Discovery Center is a fantastic facility, providing the opportunity to learn more about the local Maasai people and become involved in some of the social-responsibility programs operated by the Four Seasons in the area.
+Back at the lodge itself, the Discovery Centre is a fantastic facility, providing the opportunity to learn more about the local Maasai people and become involved in some of the social-responsibility programmes operated by the Four Seasons in the area.

-There is a fully equipped fitness center, situated near the pool, the fitness center has incredible views over the plains.
+There is a fully equipped fitness centre, situated near the pool, the fitness centre has incredible views over the plains.
 For more of a relaxing option, head to the pool.
-The 25 meter, free-form infinity pool is set in an idyllic location with views over the waterhole below.
+The 25 metre, free-form infinity pool is set in an idyllic location with views over the waterhole below.
 There is full pool service from sunrise to sunset.

 Louisa Verney (Staff)

 The Four Seasons Serengeti is a completely different safari experience.
 It is a fabulous five star hotel in the Serengeti, offering beautiful views, attentive service, fabulous spa and delicious food.
 It wouldn't suit safari purists, but for those wanting to visit Africa for the first time and maybe don't want to go on two game drives a day as well as not wanting to be with all the comforts that you would expect from an excellent hotel, the Four Seasons is a great option.

 Explore the vast grasslands of the Serengeti with your safari guide on game drives in the early morning and late afternoon.
 This is one of the most famous national parks in Africa, and it's easy to see why.

 Hot air ballooning over the Serengeti